Generation of continuous-variable cluster states of cylindrically polarized modes

-It has been shown that so-called cluster states represent a universal resource for measurement-based, one-way quantum computation, which can be performed with discrete-variable (DV) systems \cite{Raussendorf2001,Raussendorf2003a,Nielsen2004a,Walther2005,Nest2006} as well as with continuous-variable (CV) quantum states \cite{Menicucci2006,Zhang2006,Zhang2007,Menicucci2007,Menicucci2008,Pysher2011}.
+The efficient processing of computational tasks is extremely desirable in today's fast-evolving information society.
+Quantum computers have the potential to clearly outperform classical systems at certain computational operations \cite{bennett-quantum-2000}.
+While recent years have seen a steady development in the technologies necessary for full-scale quantum computing, work continues also on foundational concepts and new implementation candidates.
+It has been shown that so-called cluster states represent a universal resource for measurement-based, one-way quantum computation, which can be performed with discrete-variable (DV) systems \cite{ raussendorf-one-way-2001, raussendorf-measurement-based-2003, nielsen-optical-2004, walther-experimental-2005, van-den-nest-universal-2006} as well as with continuous-variable (CV) quantum states \cite{ menicucci-universal-2006, zhang-continuous-variable-2006, su-experimental-2007, menicucci-ultracompact-2007, van-loock-building-2007, menicucci-one-way-2008, pysher-parallel-2011, menicucci-graphical-2011, wang-weaving-2014, menicucci-fault-tolerant-2014, roslund-wavelength-multiplexed-2013, alexander-flexible-2016}.
 In these schemes specially prepared entangled states, the cluster states, form the backbone of the protocol.
 The central idea behind cluster-state quantum computation is to enact quantum logic gates on parts of an initially prepared cluster state by teleporting them through the cluster.
 These gates are then implemented solely by means of local measurements, while additional Hadamard (DV) or Fourier (CV) gates are built-in along the teleportations to switch between different bases and obtain universality.
 The first measurement results determine which bases to choose for the remaining measurements and which Pauli (DV) or displacement (CV) corrections to apply.
-Thus, in this model, the complication of implementing deterministic quantum gates is transferred to the task of generating highly non-locally correlated cluster states, typically, either in a probabilistic (DV) or deterministic (CV) fashion.
+Thus, in this model, the complication of implementing deterministic quantum gates is transferred to the task of generating highly non-locally correlated cluster states, typically, either in a probabilistic (DV) or deterministic (CV) fashion~\cite{andersen-hybrid-2015}.